trustedci/OSCRP/OSCRP.md

 -   Internal data: Data that is derived from the raw data and used to support published results, but that may not be made public.
 (Usually intermediate computational results.)

--   Documentation: Manuals, wikis, blogs, etc. that facilitate the production, post-processing or management of assets
+-   [*Documentation*](assets/Documentation.html): Manuals, wikis, blogs, etc. that facilitate the production, post-processing or management of assets

--   Accounting Information: Logs and databases recording the production, post-processing or management of assets
+-   [*Accounting Information](assets/AccountingInformation.html): Logs and databases recording the production, post-processing or management of assets

--   For Approved Access Only: Project/personnel data necessary for the Open Science mission.
+-   [*For Approved Access Only](assets/ForApprovedAccessOnly.html): Project/personnel data necessary for the Open Science mission.

 -   *Key Notes:*